quorumcontrol/tupelo-docs/tutorials/notebook.md

 }
 ```

-Then we connect to the community service where we had used to create our notebook
+Then we connect to the same default community service we had used to create our notebook
-Chaintree:
+ChainTree.

 ```javascript
 ...
 const community = await tupelo.Community.getDefault()